areElkin/netflow/docs/source/tutorial/index.rst

 	^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 	This tutorial walks through the POSE pipeline for a multi-omic dataset.
 	The pipeline is demonstrated on GBM data from TCGA.
-(GBM_multimodal_example)

         +++

-        .. button-ref:: notebooks/MM_paper_example
+        .. button-ref:: notebooks/GBM_multimodal_example
             :expand:
             :color: secondary
 	    :outline: